 We have just seen how Predictive Analytics helps grocers form a better picture of their consumers.
 But you can also use PA to identify customer demographics.

-This can then be used, for example, to create focused, customized offers, targeted specifically at a particular group of shoppers (single or in small groups).
+This can then be used, for example, to create focused, customized offers, explicitly targeted at a particular group of shoppers (single or in small groups).

 Campaign Management

-The same marketing budget is now suddenly more effective, and fetches better results, thanks to Predictive Analytics and its tools, or helps reduce marketing budgets to a fraction of what they were.
+The same marketing budget is now suddenly more effective and yields better results, thanks to Predictive Analytics and its tools, or helps reduce marketing budgets to a fraction of their original value.
 Either way, more for less is what it is all about.

 Pricing